johannschopplich/nuxt-api-party/docs/essentials/what-is-nuxt-api-party.md

 ## What You Get

-**Credentials stay on the server.** Tokens and keys live in the endpoint configuration and never reach the browser – not through the network tab, not through the bundle.
+**One server route in front of everything.** Tokens and keys live in the endpoint configuration and never reach the browser – not through the network tab, not through the bundle – and because the browser only ever talks to your own origin, CORS never applies.

-**No CORS.** Requests go server-to-server, then server-to-client, so the browser never makes a cross-origin request in the first place.

 **Nuxt's own patterns.** Same return values, same options, same caching behavior as `useFetch` and `$fetch` – for any API.